 Beltsville, MD 20705

-The APS Office of International Programs charges no fees to manage its awards, and therefore requests that all awards are accepted with the understanding that overhead charges by awardee institutions will not be assessed.
+The APS Office of International Programs charges no fees to manage its funds and therefore requests that all funds are accepted with the understanding that overhead charges by recipient's institutions will not be assessed.

 View previous recipients of the OIP Global Experience